Rutherford AVA

+Rutherford is an American Viticultural Area (AVA) located in Napa County, California within the Napa Valley landform centered around the town of Rutherford.
+The wine appellation was established as the nation's 122^{nd}, the state's 71^{st} and county's eleventh AVA on July 2, 1993 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Rutherford and Oakville Appellation Committee, on behalf of local vintners and growers, proposing a viticultural area in Napa County to be known as "Rutherford."

-The Rutherford AVA is an American Viticultural Area located within Napa Valley AVA and centered on the town of Rutherford, California.
-The area is known for its unique terroir particularly with its Cabernet Sauvignon.
+The Rutherford and Oakville Appellation Committee was composed of seven wineries and seven grape growers in the adjacent areas petitioned both to be established which ATF ruled on the same day.
+Rutherford, the seventh sub-appellation designated within Napa Valley AVA, is known for its unique terroir particularly with its Cabernet Sauvignon.
 The well-drained soil of this area is composition of gravel, loam and sand with volcanic deposits and marine sediments from the Franciscan Assemblage.
-The appellation accounts for only 6650 acre in the center of Napa Valley but has been home to some of the regions most historic wineries such as Beaulieu Vineyards, Rutherford Hill, Raymond Vineyards, and Inglenook Winery.
+The appellation accounts for only 6650 acre in the center the valley, but has been home to some of the regions most historic wineries such as Beaulieu Vineyards, Rutherford Hill, Raymond Vineyards, and Inglenook Winery.